juan-najera-dev/movies-mobile-app/README.md

 ## How to run

-You will need NodeJS and create an API KEY in https://www.omdbapi.com/, clone the repository and execute
+You will need NodeJS and create an API KEY in https://www.omdbapi.com/, clone the repository, then paste the API KEY in /src/app/api/movies.service.ts and execute

 ```bash
 npm install